mixxxdj/manual/source/chapters/controllers/hercules_djcontrol_air.rst

-Hercules DJ Control Air
+Hercules DJ Control AIR
 =======================

 This is one of the cheapest Hercules DJ controller from Hercules leisure DJ controllers brand.
 There are actually many versions of it:

--  DJ Control Air (The one shown in picture above)
+-  DJControl AIR (The one shown in picture above)
--  DJ Control Air Street Edition (Limited Edition)
+-  DJControl AIR Street Edition (Limited Edition)
--  DJ Control Air S Series
+-  DJControl AIR S Series
--  DJ Control Air for iPad
+-  DJControl AIR for iPad

 This controller have built-in soundcard with mixer output (3.5mm jack) and headphones output (6.35mm jack).